 What is an OSHA citation?
 When can OSHA issue a citation?

-An OSHA citation is simply a document issued by OSHA to an employer that outlines their violations to any standard or regulation with associated fines if any.
+An OSHA citation is simply a document issued by OSHA to an employer that outlines their violations of any standard or regulation with associated fines, if any.
 The employer must then post a copy of each OSHA citation at or near the location where a violation occurred for 3 days or until the violation is addressed, whichever is longer.
-Citations are not penalties for an injury or fatality, they are issued because of compliance issues.
-Again, OSHA fines are to help keep workers safe, not to make money.
+Citations are not penalties for an injury or fatality; they are issued because of compliance issues.
+Again, OSHA fines help keep workers safe, not make money.

 OSHA has the right to issue a citation with or without financial penalties to any employer covered under the OSH Act that has violated its standards or regulations.
 Under normal circumstances, OSHA has 6 months after the occurrence of any violation to issue a citation.
 The citation must be mailed to employee representatives no more than 1 day after it has been sent to the employer.
 Any employee can request a copy of the citation.